ITU-DevOps-N/go-minitwit/README.md

 1. Create a file on your system that contains the environment variables.
 This SHOULD not be at the project level or anywhere in version control.
 Example: `~/secrets/go-minitwit`
 2. To expose the variables to the running terminal session, do `source ~/secrets/go-minitwit`
 3. Confirm that the variables are exposed, example `echo $DOCKER_USERNAME`

-### 1.2.3.
-Docker compose (running the application locally)

-You will need to login to Docker Hub with the organization credentials.
-This can be once you have exposed the variables in your terminal session,

-Login to organization on Docker Hub: `docker login --username itudevops -p $DOCKER_PASSWORD`

-Start the application locally with `docker-compose up`.

-## 1.3 Bugsnag

-Login credentials to Bugsnag is available through Emil or Gianmarco.